ZJerry/VAE-BN/README.md

      python reclassification.py -d=mnist(/svhn/gtsrb) -a=fgsm(/cw/bim-a/bim-b) -v=False

-   If '-v' is set True, a sample before and after recovery can be visualized by the image saved in the visualization folder.
+   If '-v' is set True, a sample before and after recovery can be visualized by the figure saved in the folder Visualization.
 One can select specific image to visualize by changing the index in the line of:

      if i==10: # select the image